PhilipGriffith/AHPy/README.md

 >>> criteria.add_children([experience, education, charisma, age])
 ```

-Now that the hierarchy represents the decision problem, we can print the target weights of the parent `criteria` object to see the results of the analysis:
+Now that the hierarchy represents the decision problem, we can print the target weights of the parent Criteria object to see the results of the analysis:

 ```python
 >>> print(criteria.target_weights)